-BeautifulSoup, by contrast, considers the snippets of text and the elements inside the tag to all be children sitting at the same level of its hierarchy.
+BeautifulSoup, by contrast, considers the snippets of text and the tag to all be children sitting at the same level of its hierarchy.
 Strings of text, in other words, are treated as phantom elements.
 This means that we can simply grab our text snippets by choosing the right child nodes: